abhilashgd/CUSTOMER-REGISTRATION-AND-FRAUD-CHECK-APP-MICROSERVICE-BACKEND/README.md

                     client:
                       service-url:
                         defaultZOne: http://localhost:8761/eureka
-                  //RUN fraud application and see if its getting reflected in eureka server (http://localhost:8761/)
+                  //RUN fraud application and see if its getting reflected in eureka server (http://localhost:876

+# LOAD BALANCING

+                customer config class bean (RestTemplate) must be annotated with
+                @LoadBalanced